PedroFrasao/facial-recognition/README.md

 ## Final Thoughts

 I believe that such a model could be implemented in a more flexible operating system.
-This project showcases my ability to develop innovative solutions in Artificial Intelligence.

 ---